 The prophesies in the scriptures, both in the Bible and in the Book of Mormon, talk about righteous people or people who are healthy going through great trials and then the Lord promises them peace.
 Also, it commands us to pray.
 I don’t know how, at least in my situation, my ex is still extremely abusive, and I still have to hold a no contact boundary with him.
-So, I don’t know when I will be delivered from having to interact with him at all, but I don’t know when that will happen, and I pray that it will happen soon.
-That we’ll be basically delivered.
+So, I don’t know when God will deliver me from having to interact with him at all, but I don’t know when that will happen, and I pray that it will happen soon.
+That He will deliver us.
 But the Lord has promised us that.

 Many Women Who Have Been Betrayed Feel Legitimate Anger

-Like, in terms of our children and our homes being destroyed there’s no way that me by myself that I can say: Okay, well I’m going to make all things right for me and my kids.
-Like, they’re not right, they’re not going to be right.
+There’s no way that me by myself that I can say: Okay.
+Well, I’m going to make all things right for me and my kids.
+Like, they’re not right.
+They’re not going to be right.
 For me, as a Christian, relying on my Savior and the Atonement to make up for that brings me peace and brings me hope.
-I know that all I need to do is set that boundary and maintain it just like Moroni did and continue to maintain it and say: I’m standing for truth and righteousness and hopefully I will be delivered from my enemies.
+I know that all I need to do is set that boundary and maintain it just like Moroni did and continue to maintain it and say: I’m standing for truth and righteousness and hopefully He will deliver me from my enemies.

 There are so many examples in the Book of Mormon and in the Bible, the most famous being Moses who is able to deliver the Israelites from the bondage of Pharos and helps them walk through the Red Sea on dry ground to safety, and then they end up wandering in the wilderness for 40 years.
 Which is kind of what I felt at first.

 Having these scriptures, knowing that many righteous people through all of time have felt righteous anger and felt a desire for justice, and that that’s not a bad thing.
 Also, when we know that we can’t get the justice that we deserve, letting that go and surrendering that to God has really helped me.
 To say: I know that I can’t produce this myself.
-I know that in this world that we live in and the current society that we have; judges, clergy, and other people don’t understand this and they’re not going to hold the people accountable.
+I know that in this world that we live in and the current society that we have; judges, clergy, and other people don’t understand this.
+They’re not going to hold the people accountable.
 They’re not Moroni.
-They’re not going to hold them accountable like Christ did or like Moroni, and I’m doing the best I can but I’m not the leader, you know, of an army.
-I can’t do this, but God can and even though I haven’t witnessed it with my own eyes I believe that he will.
+They’re not going to hold them accountable like Christ did or like Moroni.
+I’m doing the best I can but I’m not the leader, you know, of an army.
+I can’t do this.
+But God can.
+And even though I haven’t witnessed it with my own eyes, I believe that He will.

 Legitimate Anger Can Ensure Our Peace

 Thank you for allowing me to share these scriptures with you.
 They’re really important to me and I hope you found them helpful.
 If you didn’t, I appreciate your patience.
-If you’re struggling with your faith; it doesn’t matter which faith whether you’re Christian, Jewish, whatever, if you’re struggling with your faith and the response of your faith community to the abuse that you’ve experienced Coach Joi is really great at talking with women about that and supporting them through that journey.
-Please visit our website btr.org to get more information about how we can support you.
+If you’re struggling with your faith; it doesn’t matter which faith whether you’re Christian, Jewish, whatever, if you’re struggling with your faith and the response of your faith community to the abuse, Betrayal Trauma Recovery Group is here to support you.